xmacan/plugin_reportit/README.md

 the Cacti Webinterface and check the settings under "Console->Settings->Reports".

+## How to use
+Console -> Templates -> Reports - create report template, enable publish, disable locked Console -> Management -> Reports - create report from your template.
+Don't forget use "Add data items" Use ReportIT tab

 ## Authors

 ReportIt was created and written by Andreas Braun (browniebraun) with numerous